DevExpress/testcafe-browser-provider-electron/README.md

 ### electronPath

 __Optional__.
 Specifies a path to the electron binary.
 If `electronPath` is not specified, the [electron package](https://www.npmjs.com/package/electron) should be installed.
  On macOS, it can be either a path to the `electron` binary, or a path to the entire Electron.app (e.g. `/Applications/Electron.app`).
+It may be necessary to stop all other running instances of the specified Electron binary.

 ### enableNavigateEvents